No, you’re not going to say “I forgive you.”

 The answer is within your own free will.

 You see, forgiveness is choice.
 Nothing more.
 You don’t have to work yourself up to it.
-You don’t have to fight to overcome it.
+You don’t have to fight to acquire it.
 You don’t have to meditate into emotional detachment.

 You just need to decide to offer free and unconditional forgiveness.
 Think of it as a promise you make to yourself.